-I considered building a tower and thought long about the complications its construction would involve; and the more I thought about it the more difficult the undertaking became; I was on the point of giving the whole project up when the strategy occured to me that the obvious alternative to building a tower in order to put the camera near the nest was to bring the nest down to the camera.
+I considered building a tower add thought long / the complications its construction would involve; and the more I thought about it the more difficult the undertaking became, and I was on the point of giving appet the whole the project when / strategy occured to many that the obvious alternative to building a tower in order to put the camera near the nest was to bring the nest down to the camera.
 As I mulled this unorthodox idea over it increasingly appealed to me as a practical scheme.
-Risks to the safety of the young birds were certainly involved, but by meticulous planning of the procedure to be followed and for meeting anticipated untoward contigencies, I was sure the risks could be minimized.
+Risks to the safety of the young birds were certainly involved, but by meticulous planning of the procedure to be followed and for meeting anticipated untoward contingencies, I was sure the risks could be minimized.
 A determining factor in my confidence that the operation would succeed without disastrous consequences was my knowledge about the adaptability of birds.